 Wiring Connections When Replacing a Light Fixture

-Electrical Wiring Connections for Light Fixtures: Understanding Light Fixture Wiring, Best Practices When Replacing Light Fixtures.
+How do I connect the light fixture wires to my ceiling electrical box wiring?
+Electrical Wiring Connections for Light Fixture, Best Practices When Replacing Light Fixtures.

-- I had a friend who said they knew what they were doing help me out with installing a new hanging light fixture.
+- My ceiling electrical box has 2 black wires and 2 white wires, 1 red wire, and two bare copper wires that are banded together partway up the wire with what looks like a strip of metal.
+I had a friend who said they knew what they were doing help me out with installing a new hanging light fixture.
 After taking the old one off they couldn’t figure out how to attach the new one so now I have no light and some of my wall plugs aren’t working either.

 - I have been trying to read the self help stuff on this website to figure out what to do with all the wires so my plugs will work again but it seems like everyone else has different numbers of wires than I have.

 - I understand that the white wire is neutral, the black wire is for a ceiling fan motor (if you have one) the red wire is for the power to the light and the bare copper wire is the ground.
 The problem is that my ceiling electrical box has 2 black wires and 2 white wires, 1 red wire, and two bare copper wires that are banded together partway up the wire with what looks like a strip of metal.
 I don’t have money to hire an electrician so for now I just want to fix the wires so that they can’t start a fire and so that my wall plugs will work again.
 Can you please tell me what to do?

 - I have several yellow caps that my friend left, I am just afraid to connect the wires without knowing which wire to connect to which wire and I don’t trust my friend to mess with it any further.